 The patterns for the control levers can differ depending on if they’re International Organization for Standardization (ISO) controls or Society of Automotive Engineers (SAE) controls.
 The main difference between them is that opposite joysticks control the boom and dipper.

-The controls above are ISO, which John Deere machines use.
+The controls above are ISO.
 Here’s how they work:

 - Dipper and swing (left): The left control corresponds to the dipper and swing.
 Using this lever extends the machine’s stick, preparing you to dig.